Get Same Day Shipping

 If you have been around BMWs long enough, you know that they are considered one of the best cars on the market.
 For decades they have offered a blend of comfort and handling that few of their competitors can match, and this is proven on highways and race tracks around the world on a regular basis.
-This also means that they have become a popular car to modify by enthusiasts, tuners, and racers to extract the most performance possible out of these machines, and while this may mean sacrificing some comfort, it also means maintaining and improving safety in performance driving situations.
-These modifications and upgrades often involve replacing components that utilize rubber with ones made of materials such as polyurethane and UHMW (ultra-high-molecular-weight polyethylene), but what is the difference between these products and which will work best for you?
+This also means that they have become a popular car to modify by enthusiasts, tuners, and racers to extract the most performance possible out of these machines, and while this may mean sacrificing some comfort, it also means improving performance.
+These modifications and upgrades often involve replacing rubber bushings and mounts with ones made of materials such as polyurethane and UHMW, but what is the difference between these products and which will work best for you?

 BMWs come from the factory with many rubber-based components.
 These parts, which include various bushings and mounts, are engineered at the factory to provide the most comfort possible, and by using rubber, it allows them to absorb vibrations from the engine and the road surface and also allows for some movement between components which creates a smoother ride.
 This dampening effect provides a smooth ride, but the use of rubber means that these parts will deteriorate over time due to movement and the intense heat cycles that they’re exposed to.
 When it comes time to replace these parts, many enthusiasts upgrade the mounts and bushings to BMW performance parts made of polyurethane or UHMW.
 While both these materials are a definite upgrade over rubber, they both provide a different experience that will affect how your car performs on the road or track.

 Polyurethane is a material that many would just refer to as plastic, but it’s a polymer (a substance composed of large molecules) made up of organic components joined together by carbamate links.
 It can be made from a large variety of starting materials with different properties that allows for it to take many forms for various applications.
-BMW engine parts such as mounts come from the factory with rubber components but can be upgraded with a Condor Speed Shop mount made from polyurethane that are 30% stiffer than other polyurethane mounts.
-This makes polyurethane mounts a popular BMW performance upgrade because they not only last longer, but they also improve handling by cutting down on movement during cornering and acceleration.
+BMW parts such as engine mounts come from the factory with rubber components but can be upgraded with a Condor Speed Shop engine mount made from polyurethane that is 30% stiffer than OEM rubber mounts.
+This makes polyurethane mounts a popular performance upgrade for BMWs because not only do they last longer, but they also improve throttle response and cutting down on engine movement during cornering and acceleration.

-Installing a polyurethane mount is a straightforward process that can be completed by any knowledgeable and competent BMW enthusiast, which is another reason why replacing rubber parts with polyurethane is such a popular upgrade.
-Many manufacturers produce polyurethane bushings and mounts in various degrees of hardness, and theses usually come in three degrees of stiffness -- hard, medium and soft.
-There isn’t really a global standard for the manufacturing of these parts, so you need to be careful when purchasing them.
+Installing a polyurethane mount is a straightforward process that can be completed by most knowledgeable and competent BMW enthusiasts, which is another reason why replacing rubber parts with polyurethane is such a popular upgrade.
+Many manufacturers produce polyurethane bushings and mounts in various degrees of hardness, and they usually come in three degrees of stiffness -- hard, medium and soft.
+There isn’t really a global standard for the manufacturing of these parts, so you need to be careful when purchasing.
 Buy them from a reputable manufacturer that sells track-tested BMW racing parts.
-For the best polyurethane, BMW mounts available, check out the selection at Condor Speed Shop.
+For the best polyurethane, engine mounts available, check out the selection at Condor Speed Shop.

-To get the most out of your BMW on track, you want the suspension to be as stiff as possible and the movement between components to be as minimal as possible.
-Some purpose-built race cars over the years, like F1 racers, do away with parts like engine mounts altogether.
+To get the most out of your BMW on track, you want the suspension to be as stiff as possible and the distortion between components to be as minimal as possible.
+Some purpose-built race cars, like F1 cars, do away with engine mounts altogether.
 On these cars, the engine is attached directly to the frame and becomes a stressed member of the chassis.
 Some GT-based racers replicated this level of stiffness by utilizing solid metal engine mounts.
-These limit movement between components but offer no vibration dampening at all and might have unwanted side effects like more significant transfer of engine heat.
+These limit movement between components but offer no vibration dampening at all and might have unwanted side effects on street cars.

-Rubber and polyurethane mounts can’t offer anywhere near this amount of stiffness, and bushings made of these materials can deflect and slide, which can lead to alignment issues and uneven tire wear.
+Rubber and polyurethane mounts can’t offer anywhere near this amount of stiffness, and bushings made of these materials can deflect and slide, which can lead to alignment issues and uneven component wear.
 Solid UHMW components offer almost the same level of stiffness as a metal component, but they provide some vibration absorption which significantly aids in driver comfort.
-This is a huge plus because it means UHMW components are acceptable for street use, where solid metal components could never feasibly be used this way.
+This is a huge plus because it means UHMW components are acceptable for street use, where solid metal components are uncomfortable when used this way.

-The most significant factor to consider for driving on the street or the track is safety.
-BMW goes to great lengths to ensure that their road and race cars are as safe as possible.
-So any time you replace a component like a bushing or a mount, you want to use the highest quality BMW racing parts available, and this is where UHMW components really stand out.
-The largest and best manufacturer of UHMW bushings and mounts for BMWs, Condor Speed Shop, produces high-quality, made-in-the-USA components that have been track tested for thousands of miles at the most challenging and most demanding tracks.
-Rubber and even polyurethane mounts have been known to fail under the large amount of stress that driving in racing conditions creates, but UHMW components are reliable and more robust.
+Performance is the most significant factor to consider for driving on the street.
+BMW goes to great lengths to ensure that their road and race cars are as fast as possible.
+So any time you replace a component like a bushing or a mount, you want to use the highest quality performance parts available, and this is where UHMW and polyurethane components really stand out.
+Condor Speed Shop, produces high-quality, made-in-the-USA components that have been track tested for thousands of miles on the street and at the most challenging and most demanding racing tracks.
+Rubber and low quality polyurethane mounts have been known to fail under the large amount of stress that racing conditions create, but UHMW components have been proven to be reliable and more robust.